penghuidong520/Meals4You/README.md

 * View Other Users' Wheel
     - users are able to view other users' wheels
-    - able to add other users wheels to current user's favorite list
+    - able to add other users wheels to current user's list

 ## Bonus Features
-### AWS
-* add food pictures for a slice of the wheel

 ### Recommendations
-* use yelp API to have a recommended selection for users to choose after board picked a random dish
+* use yelp API to gerenate a list of restaurants related to the result from the wheel nearby or based on user provided loaction

 ## Group Members and Roles
 - Payton Dong (Project Lead)